HL7/US-Core/input/pagecontent/sdoh.md

 Note that the panels can be nested to create additional groupings of responses.
 See the [US Core Observation Survey Profile] profile page for detailed documentation on how the observations are linked, examples, and search requirements.

 The Observations may be extracted from QuestionnaireResponse.
-[SDOH Clinical Care](http://build.fhir.org/ig/HL7/fhir-sdoh-clinicalcare/survey_instrument_support.html) guides define how SDOH data captured in a QuestionnaireResponse can be extracted and used to create or update Observations or other FHIR resources.
+The [SDOH Clinical Care] guide define how SDOH data captured in a QuestionnaireResponse can be extracted and used to create or update Observations or other FHIR resources.
 {:.bg-info}

 #### Assessment Screenings Using QuestionnaireResponse